fede2cr/CircuitPython_WifiCar/README.en.md

 ### Robot autoconfiguration

 In order to avoid writing the commands that define the motors each time we boot the board, we are adding this commands to the `boot.py` file.
-This way, everytime we start the board it will configura the motor Featherwing and the car will be ready for just writing the driving commands directly.
+This way, everytime we start the board it will configure the motor Featherwing and the car will be ready for just writing the driving commands directly.

 To do this you first should look if you have some other code in your existing `boot.py` file that might be worth saving.
 In our case however, since we are starting from scratch, you can skip this step.
 To check it's content we run:
 ```bash
 ampy get boot.py
 ```
-For our robot we will use the file as a base, uncomment the lines that disable *debugging*, which is enabled dues to the early stage of development in which CircuitPython is at the time.
+For our robot we will use the file as a base, un-comment the lines that disable *debugging*, which is enabled dues to the early stage of development in which CircuitPython is at the time.
 We add the lines for configuring the motor Featherwing as well as the web server code for the self-hosted WebREPL and we upload them to our ESP8266 with:
 ```bash
 ampy put boot.py